 4. How to Identify Topics With the Best Potential

 When searching for topics with the most potential, there are a few things to look out for.
-Managing Quora can be a time-consuming task, so you want to eliminate time wastage whenever possible.
+Hacking Quora can be a time-consuming task, so you want to eliminate time wastage whenever possible.

 Always make sure that the topic has a profile photo and filled-out About section.
 Some other green flags to look for include:

 - A recently added answer to show that the topic is active